Howard J. Osborn: Call to Richard Helms

 On the night of the Watergate burglary, Osborn called CIA Director Richard Helms at home to inform him that five men had been arrested in a break-in at the Democratic Party National Headquarters at the Watergate.
 He told Helms that the group included James McCord who had retired from the CIA two years prior and had been supervised by Osborn when McCord was employed at the CIA.
 He also told Helms that former CIA officer Howard Hunt was involved in some way, this was before the police knew Hunt was involved.

-Pennington Matter
+Pennington matter

-Lee R. Pennington, Jr., an old family friend of the Ruth and James McCord, visited the McCord home shortly after the Watergate Burglary.
+Lee R. Pennington, Jr., an old family friend of the Ruth and James McCord, visited the McCord home shortly after the Watergate scandal.
 There he witnessed Ruth McCord burning documents which he thought might have linked the CIA to Watergate.
 He reported the incident to his CIA bosses and a CIA memo was written.
 Osborn withheld the memo about the Pennington visit from the CIA report which was furnished to the United States Senate Watergate Committee.
 The Pennington memo was eventually provided to the committee and Osborn was forced to retire over the matter.